vite-pwa/vite-plugin-pwa/docs/frameworks/vitepress.md

 ## Build

-Since `Vitepress` will generate the pages at the end of the process, you need to regenerate the Service Worker of your application when the process finish, since the Service Worker will not have the pages on its precache.
+Since `Vitepress` will generate the pages at the end of the build process, you will need to regenerate the Service Worker  of your application when the build process finish (the Service Worker will not have the pages on its precache).

 Take a look at build `Vitepress` site [docs:build script](https://github.com/antfu/vite-plugin-pwa/blob/master/docs/package.json#L7) <outbound-link />.